Liudmila Samsonova: 2024: Fifth WTA Tour singles title

 Samsonova had a low-key start to the season.
 She participated in the Brisbane International as the fourth seed and lost in her debut in the second round to Mirra Andreeva, in straight sets.
 Soon after, she participated in the Adelaide International as the seventh seed, being defeated in the first round by Laura Siegemund, in three sets.
 At the Australian Open, as the 13th seed, she also lost in the first round to Amanda Anisimova, in straight sets.

 Continuing her hardcourt campaign in the Middle East at the Abu Dhabi Open as the eight seed, Samsonova defeated Lesia Tsurenko, Anhelina Kalinina, and Barbora Krejčíková in straight sets on the way to the semifinals, before losing to Elena Rybakina in three sets.

-She won her fifth career title at the Rosmalen Open defeating Bianca Andreescu in the final.
+She won her fifth WTA Tour title at the Rosmalen Open defeating Bianca Andreescu in the final.

 In August, Samsonova reached back to back quarterfinals at the Canadian Open and the Cincinnati Open, losing to Diana Shnaider and Aryna Sabalenka, respectively.